 If you end up doing less layers or more, that is okay!
 In addition, they don’t even have to be spread evenly.
 Just make sure the top layer is slightly even and you are good to go.

-When the cake rises it will create its own unique “design” with the layers you created (whether even or uneven).
+When the Cinnamon Bundt Cake bakes and rises, it will create its own unique “design” with the layers you created (whether even or uneven).
 Think of this as an artistic adventure. 😉

 Last, but certainly not the least…savor every single bite.